 Each Series Trust will terminate upon the distribution to Certificateholders of all required distributions of the principal of and interest on the Certificates.
-In addition, the Prospectus Supplement will describe the terms and conditions of Fannie Mae's right, if any, to terminate the Series Trust by purchasing the MBS included therein.
-Fannie Mae has agreed not to effect indirectly an early termination of any Series Trust through the exercise of its right, as described in "Description of Certificates-Termination" in the MBS Prospectus, to repurchase the Mortgage Loans underlying any MBS in the Series Trust unless only one Mortgage Loan remains in the Pool or the principal balance of such Pool at the time of repurchase is less than one percent of the original principal balance of such Pool.
+In addition, the Prospectus Supplement will describe the terms and conditions of the right, if any, of Fannie Mae or any other party to terminate the Series Trust by purchasing the Underlying Securities included therein.
+Except as otherwise provided in the Prospectus Supplement with respect to a particular Series, Fannie Mae has agreed not to effect indirectly an early termination of any Series Trust through the exercise of its right, as described in "Description of Certificates-Termination" in the MBS Prospectus, to repurchase the Mortgage Loans underlying any MBS in the Series Trust unless only one Mortgage Loan remains in the Pool or the principal balance of such Pool at the time of repurchase is less than one percent of the original principal balance of such Pool.